Wtrickster/birthdayBot/Readme/README.md

   * To install the project follow these steps:
      1. Clone the application from GitHub with:
         * git clone https://github.com/Wtrickser/birthdayBot
-     2. From the root folder, install the dependencies with:
-        * npm install
-     3. Run the app with:
-        * node server.js

 # Usage